 Phone: (610) 346-6016

 I was lucky enough to encounter Lee as a focusing teacher and guide during a week of intense “beginner” Focusing sessions as part of the Focusing Institute Summer School I attended in August 2015.
 As a slightly skeptical and initially frustrated novice, I needed someone who combined the skills of an experienced Focusing practitioner with the natural patience of a generous teacher.
 Lee was all of those things, and more.
 She contributed so much to the success of our group during that week with her sensitive, practical and intensely human approach to the very different focusing “journeys’ on which we were all embarked.
 In my case, Lee also offered some additional time and coaching which turned out to be crucial to the value and impact of the overall experience.
-I am sure Lee will continue to develop her teaching and mentoring skills and that many others will benefit from her gentle expertise and wise generosity.
+I am sure many others will benefit from Lee's gentle expertise and wise generosity.

 Lee is a superb teacher!
 Deeply compassionate.
 Crystal clear.
 Continuously attentive.
 Speaks from authentic experience.
 She is a mirror that doesn’t distort and doesn’t have an agenda other than helping you find and follow your own light.